Pillar coral: Biology

 Pillar coral is a zooxanthellate species, with symbiotic dinoflagellate algae living within the tissues.
 In sunlight these undergo photosynthesis and most of the organic compounds they produce are transferred to their host, while they make use of the coral's nitrogenous wastes.
 These algae give the coral its brownish colour and restrict it to living in shallow water into which the sunlight can penetrate.

 Pillar coral is a slow-growing, long-lived species.
 A number of columns grow up from a basal plate; if the whole colony is dislodged and topples over, new cylindrical pillars can grow vertically from the fallen coral.
 Some specimens have been found where this has happened more than once, and the history of the colony can be deduced from its shape.
 If a pillar gets detached and becomes lodged in a suitable position, it can continue to live, sending up new pillars from the base and other parts of the column.

-Each pillar coral clonal colony is either male or female.
+Each pillar coral clonal colony is either male or female, an evolutionary life history strategy described as gonochoric.
+However, hermaphroditic events have been recorded for the species.
 Sexual reproduction takes place with gametes being released into the water column where fertilisation takes place.
 The larvae that develop from the eggs are planktonic and drift with the currents before settling on the seabed to found new colonies.

 Status

-The IUCN Red List of Threatened Species lists pillar coral as being "Critically Endangered".
+The IUCN Red List of Threatened Species lists pillar coral as being Critically Endangered under criteria A2bce.
 This is because recruitment and survival rates of juveniles is low and this coral is particularly susceptible to both bleaching and white plague disease.
 It is resistant to strong wave action but can be wrecked by hurricanes and tropical storms.
 However, broken fragments regenerate well.
 Some of the localities in which it is found are in marine parks and in these it should be safe from human disturbance.
 In addition, the advent of stony coral tissue loss disease in Florida and the Caribbean is causing local extinctions and may have species-level effects on this species as it is infected at an early stage of the disease progression.
+Finally, it is a gonochoric species which was never particularly common within its range, making its reproductive potential lower than might otherwise be expected.

+The species is functionally extinct in Florida, US, and mostly survives in captivity.